2015 (W) Native American Dollar - Mohawk Ironworkers Enhanced Coin & Currency Set

 Description

 The 2015 (W) Native American Dollar - Mohawk Ironworkers Enhanced Coin & Currency Set is a special strike dollar struck at the West Point Mint, part of the Sacagawea & Native American Dollars 2000 to Date series.
-The U.S. Mint produced 88,805 examples.
-The obverse features Sacagawea carrying her infant son Jean Baptiste Crapeau on her back, while the reverse displays rotating designs honoring Native American contributions to the United States.
-Designed by Glenna Goodacre/Ronald D. Sanders.
+The U.S. Mint produced 88,805 examples, making this the lowest mintage among 6 mint variants, representing only less than 1% of total production.
+The obverse features Sacagawea carrying her infant son Jean Baptiste Crapeau on her back and the reverse displays rotating designs honoring Native American contributions to the United States.
+The 2015 Native American Dollar pays tribute to the Kahnawake and Akwesasne Mohawk ironworkers who helped build New York City's skyscrapers.
+The reverse shows an ironworker reaching for an I-beam high above the cityscape.
+The Mohawk Ironworkers reverse honored Native American contributions to the construction industry.
+Struck at the West Point Mint, originally a bullion depository that became a full coin production facility, specializing in commemorative and bullion issues.
+Estimated market value ranges from $1 to $26 depending on grade and condition.
 Struck in 77% copper, 12% zinc, 1% other over a pure copper core, weighing 8.1 grams, 26.5 mm in diameter, with a lettered edge.
 Cataloged as PCGS #546368.
-The Sacagawea Dollar (2000-2008) honored the Shoshone woman who guided the Lewis and Clark Expedition.
-The 2000-P "Cheerios Dollar" variety (different tail feather detail) is a valuable modern rarity.
-The Glenna Goodacre Presentation Dollars (in 22-karat gold finish) are extremely rare.

 External References